freignat91/mlearning/README.md

 version 0.0.3: with two nests and two ant types (worker and soldier), ants will be able to fight agains the other nest ants.

-version 0.0.4 (not done): in version 0.0.2 worker panic mode and worker return to nest are hard-coded, in 0.0.4, panic mode should be network train result.
+version 0.0.4 (not done): in version 0.0.2 worker panic mode and worker return to nest are hard-coded, in 0.0.4, panic mode should be network train result and have return to nests as network train result, including avoid obstacles on the path

-version 0.0.5 (not done): have return to nests as network train result, including avoid obstacles on the path
+version 0.0.5 (not done): in all the other versions, ants take decision regarding there immediate environment.
+This version will dig on integrating decision history in the network scope in order to have better middle-term decisions

 # Version 0.0.3 rules of the game

-In version 0.0.3 the nests try to survive maximizing their resources.
+In version 0.0.3 the nests try to survive maximising their resources.

 The ant behaviours are the following: